caBattista/Memology/README.md

   1) First you will need to index your memes.
 This will take a while depending on how many you have.

   2) To use it you need to start the rag.py script.
-It will scan your keystrokes and then you can use the arrow keys to retrieve the meme from your folder.
+It will scan your keystrokes and then you can use the arrow keys to retrieve memes from your folder.
 Based on what you have previously written.
-  You can also copy something to the clipboard and then have it use that as the promt.
+  You can copy something to the clipboard and then have it use that as the promt as well.

 ## Goal